01442 838195

 01. scr-bmw-220i-active-tourer-whatisit

-If you don’t fancy an SUV but still need plenty of space and want a high driving position, consider the BMW 2 Series Active Tourer, which essentially does the job of an SUV crossover without pretending to look like one.
-Multi-purpose vehicles like the 2 Series have fallen out of fashion lately, but spend any time in this one and you’ll wonder why.
+If you don’t fancy an SUV but still need plenty of space and want a high driving position, consider the BMW 2 Series Active Tourer, which essentially does the job of an SUV-crossover without pretending to look like one.
+Multi-purpose vehicles (MPVs) like the 2 Series have fallen out of fashion lately, but spend any time in this one and you’ll wonder why.
 It feels surprisingly small from behind the wheel (about the same size as a BMW 1 Series) but packs in loads of interior space and has one of the most pleasant interiors in any car.
-It’s very similar to the interior of BMW’s flagship £80,000 electric car, the iX.
+It’s very similar to the interior of BMW’s flagship £80,000 electric car, the iX electric vehicle (EV).

-It’s available with some of the world’s great mid-market engines too.
+The 2 Series Active Tourer is available with some of the world’s great mid-market engines, too.
 The 2.0-litre diesel in the 218d is quiet and good for 50mpg, while the 1.5-litre 3-cylinder petrol engine in the 220i sounds great and is proper punchy.
-They, along with a generally pleasant driving experience, make the 2 Series Active Tourer one of the best pound-for-pound family cars on the market.
+Along with a generally pleasant driving experience, the 2 Series Active Tourer is one of the best pound-for-pound family cars on the market.

 Peugeot 3008